kaidez/kdz/README.md

 [Excellent SO thread on `stdin`, `stdout` and `stderror`](http://stackoverflow.com/questions/3385201/confused-about-stdin-stdout-and-stderr)

 ## TODO
+* See how the promises can be made to work better.
 * See if `download()` can be exported in.
 Will require a refactor.
 * See how templates can be used.